 - Deductive Reasoning.
 In its simplest form, this reasoning strategy uses general principles to deduce specifics.
 An example of this would be 19th century physicists applying Newton’s theory (general principle) to deduce the existence, position, and orbit of Neptune (specific conclusions) from observations of Uranus’s orbit (specific data).

-We are very rarely able to use deductive logic in anthropology because our general principles/theories are all derived from specific evidence (ex.
+We are rarely able to use deductive logic in anthropology because our general principles/theories are all derived from specific evidence (ex.
 All of the early hominid fossil finds are bipedal.
 Thus, early hominids were bipedal).
 Every time we find new specific data (like a new fossil) we have to adjust these general principles.
 As such, biological anthropologists cannot deduce that just because ‘early hominids were bipedal’, every hominid fossil find will be of a bipedal specimen.
 The next one (specific data) might not be, and thus make us rethink our general principle or bipedality.

 Now you are ready to test out your powers of employing the scientific method.
 Four observations that have been made by a physical anthropologist are listed below.
 Please choose one of the observations, come up with a hypothesis to explain the observation, and design a testable experiment.
 Note: you have been awarded a fantastic grant from the National Science Foundation for your research, so money is no object here.